Tracer-Cloud/tracer-cloud/README.md

 This step sets up a custom Bash configuration to intercept and log relevant commands.
 It creates a .bashrc file inside the tracer config directory, defining aliases for monitored commands.
 This ensures that when a command runs, tracer logs its execution without interfering with normal operation.

 Additionally, it redirects stdout and stderr to `/tmp/tracerd-stdout` and `/tmp/tracerd-stderr`, allowing users to track command outputs and errors.
-The setup persists across sessions by sourcing the custom `.bashrc` file in the user’s shell configuration.
+The setup persists across sessions by sourcing the custom `.bashrc` file in the user's shell configuration.

 ```bash
 cargo run apply-bashrc